Chester B. Jordan: Biography

-Coos Republican newspaper

-In 1897 Jordan became the owner of the Coos Republican.
+In 1897, Jordan became the owner of the Coos Republican.

-New Hampshire legislative service

 Jordan served in both houses of the New Hampshire legislature and had the dual honor of heading both.
-He was Speaker of the House in 1881 and President of the Senate in 1896–1898.
+He was Speaker of the New Hampshire House of Representatives in 1881 and President of the New Hampshire Senate from 1896 to 1898.

-Governor of New Hampshire

 He served as the 48th governor of New Hampshire from 1901 to 1903.

-Death and burial

-Jordan died in 1914 in Lancaster, New Hampshire where he is buried in Summer Street Cemetery.
+Jordan died in 1914 in Lancaster, New Hampshire, where he is buried in Summer Street Cemetery.